caragnanoerika/The-AI-Capital-Cycle-A-Multi-method-Explosive-Root-analysis-on-Equities-across-the-AI-Value-Chain/README.md

 # AI Capital Cycle — Multi-Method Bubble Diagnostics

-**Erika Francesca Caragnano · ESCP Business School / Politecnico di Torino**
+**Erika Francesca Caragnano - ESCP Business School / Politecnico di Torino**

-Reproducible pipeline for detecting and date-stamping speculative episodes in AI-exposed equities using ADF / PP / KPSS / SADF / GSADF (PSY 2015) / SV-ADF (Sarkar & Wells 2026).
-Universe: ~80 tickers organized by position in the AI value chain (semiconductors, hyperscale cloud, application AI, commodities).
+This repo contains a pipeline for detecting and date-stamping speculative episodes in AI-exposed equities using ADF / PP / KPSS / SADF / GSADF (PSY 2015) / SV-ADF (Sarkar & Wells 2026).
+Universe: ~80 tickers organized by position in the AI value chain taxonomy developed by the author.

 ---